lete114/raw-input/README.md

 **raw-input** is a lightweight, high-performance cross-platform Rust library designed to capture and simulate global input events (keyboard and mouse).
 It is ideal for building global hotkey managers, input monitors, automation scripts, and accessibility tools.

+> **Acknowledgments:** This project is inspired by [Narsil/rdev](https://github.com/Narsil/rdev) (originally by [Narsil](https://github.com/Narsil)) and its fork by [rustdesk-org/rdev](https://github.com/rustdesk-org/rdev).
+Standing on the shoulders of giants, `raw-input` aims to provide modern features such as status-based subscription management, alongside a more flexible and ergonomic API design for a superior developer experience.

 ## ✨ Features

 * **Global Event Listening**: Capture system-wide keyboard, mouse movement, clicks, and scroll events without requiring window focus.